 Kafka Consumer Error Handling and Retries - Part 1

 One of the aspects I truly love about my job as a Software Developer is the constant opportunity to learn new things.
 Even after years of working with Kafka, I continue to encounter new concepts that ultimately deepen my understanding of its inner workings.
 Through this blog series, I aim to share my insights on Kafka error handling and retries.
-Join me on this exciting journey as we unravel the intricacies of Kafka's error handling mechanisms.This is a three part series, in the first installment you will learn about fundamentals of error handling in Kafka with basic error handling scenarios the second and third part will guide through these concepts with a working examples.
+Join me on this exciting journey as we unravel the intricacies of Kafka's error handling mechanisms.This is a three part series.
+In the first installment you will learn about fundamentals of error handling in Kafka with basic error handling scenarios.
+In the second and third part you will deepen your understanding with working examples.

 Gir Architecture